 Europe is expected to record the fastest growth in the market for recycled plastic till 2024.
 This can be credited to the initiatives of European governments that aim to develop domestic recycling facilities and revive local manufacturing.
 Additionally, the environmental sustainability targets related to the integration of recycled products in the packaging supply chain will drive plastic recycling activities in the region.

-In December 2017, the Chinese government imposed a blanket ban on the import of 24 kinds of waste materials.
-The ban covers non-industrial plastic waste, for which China used to account for a dominant share of imports and subsequent processing.
-This has affected an extremely high volume of nearly 5.1 million metric tons of plastic waste.
-This legislation by China, aimed at tackling the waste volume, has upended the dynamics of trade in the global plastic recycling market.
+Governments across the world are imposing bans on the import of different kinds of waste materials.
+For instance, in December 2017, the government of China imposed a blanket ban on the import of 24 kinds of waste.
+This ban covers non-industrial plastic waste that was imported and processed in highest volumes in China till then.
+The blanket ban has impacted around 5.1 million metric tonnes of plastic waste.
+This law by China, aimed at addressing the waste volume, has disturbed the dynamics of trade in the global market.